-During the Accumulation Phase, we may assess a withdrawal charge from amounts you withdraw.
-However, each year you may withdraw up to 10% of the money initially allocated to the Guarantee Period from which you are making the withdrawal without paying a withdrawal charge.
+During the Accumulation Phase, we may assess a withdrawal charge equal to 6% of the amounts withdrawn or surrendered.
+However, each year you may withdraw up to 10% of the money initially allocated to the Guarantee Period from which you are making the withdrawal, without paying a withdrawal charge.
 We measure each year from the commencement of the relevant Guarantee Period.
-Unused portions of this 10% "Free Withdrawal Amount" are not carried forward to future years or other Guarantee Periods.
+Unused portions of this 10% "Preferred Withdrawal Amount" are not carried forward to future years or other Guarantee Periods.
 We will deduct withdrawal charges, if applicable, from the amount paid unless you instruct otherwise.